lachlan-ibm/verify_access_autoconf/docs/examples.rst

 The first steps configuration file defines some initial configuration that is required for all Verify Access deployments.
 These steps include:

-- Accepting the software licence aggreement and initial management configuration.
+- Accepting the software license agreement and initial management configuration.
 - Configuring service accounts for publishing snapshots to Runtime Containers.
 - Importing PKI for the LDAP Runtime Server and High-Volume Runtime Database.
-- Applying module licences for the WebSEAL, Advanced Access Control and Federation modules.
+- Applying module licenses for the WebSEAL, Advanced Access Control and Federation modules.
 - Configuring the WebSEAL Runtime Policy Server / User Registry.